sayounan/ThermoMap/README.md

 Circuit Board (PCB) connected directly to the Raspberry Pi's general purpose input/output (GPIO) pins.
 The ThermoMap software is designed to give clinicians all the important information during a neuro-ablation procedure at a glance.
 The software shows the real time heat transfer within the brain overlaid on patient Magnetic Resonance Imaging (MRI) scans.
-The software reads the temperature data from the point of digital sensor and is able to model the the four dimensional behavior (motion in the x, y, z directions and time) of the heat radiating outward within the brain.
+The software reads the temperature data from the point of digital sensor and is able to model the four dimensional behavior (motion in the x, y, z directions and time) of the heat radiating outward within the brain.
 The temperature is depicted as realtime expanding concentric spheres, color coded to correspond to the temperature increase within each sphere.